Strength of Minibatch Noise in SGD: Applications

 \subsection{Power Law Tail in Discrete-time SGD}

 It has recently been discovered that the SGD noise causes a heavy-tail distribution \citep{Simsekli2019tailindex, simsekli2020hausdorff}, with a tail decaying like a power law with tail index $\beta$ \citep{hodgkinson2020multiplicative}.
-In continuous-time, the stationary distribution has been found to obey a Student's t-like distribution, $p(w) \sim \left(\sigma^2+a w^2\right)^{-(1 +\beta)/2}$ \citep{meng2020dynamic,mori2021logarithmic}.
-Our result in Eq.~\eqref{eq: solution} can serve as a tool to find the discrete-time correction to the tail index of the stationary distribution.
+In continuous-time, the stationary distribution has been found to obey a Student's t-like distribution, $p(w) \sim L^{-(1 +\beta)/2}\sim\left(\sigma^2+a w^2\right)^{-(1 +\beta)/2}$ \citep{meng2020dynamic,mori2021logarithmic, wojtowytsch2021stochasticb}.
+However, this result is only established for continuous-time approximations to SGD and one does not know what affects the exponent $\beta$ for discrete-time SGD.
+Our result in Theorem~\ref{thm: Sigma label} can serve as a tool to find the discrete-time correction to the tail index of the stationary distribution.
 In Appendix~\ref{app: tail index proof}, we show that the tail index of discrete-time SGD in 1d can be estimated as $\beta(\lambda,S) = \frac{2S}{a\lambda}-S$.
 A clear discrete-time contribution is $-(S+1)$ which depends only on the batch size, while $\frac{2S}{a\lambda}+1$ is the tail index in the continuous-time limit \citep{mori2021logarithmic}.
 See Figure~\ref{fig:tail index main}; the proposed formula agrees with the experiment.
-Knowing the tail index $\beta$ is very important for understanding the SGD dynamics because $\beta$ is equal to the smallest moment of $w$ that diverges.
+Knowing the tail index $\beta$ is important for understanding the SGD dynamics because $\beta$ is equal to the smallest moment of $w$ that diverges.
 For example, when $\beta\leq 4$, then the kurtosis of $w$ diverges, and one expects to see outliers of $w$ very often during training; when $\beta\leq 2$, then the second moment of $w$ diverges, and one does not expect $w$ to converge in the minimum under consideration.
 Our result suggests that the discrete-time dynamics always leads to a heavier tail than the continuous-time theory expects, and therefore is more unstable.